Learn more about what an ICO is and how to get involved.

 - Potential compatibility with almost any device imaginable

 It’s an ambitious project that uses buzzwords to make promises that sound too good to be true.
 But it’s also a legitimate, transparent and viable open-source project, and the value of IOTA tokens has multiplied since the ICO.
-The people who bought into its ICO are probably very happy with their decision to buy.
+Its ICO investors are probably very happy with their decision to buy.

-PlexCoin is on the other end of the spectrum.
+Plexcoin is on the other end of the spectrum.
 It skipped over all the technical details and instead offered some fairly basic features, most of which already exist.
-All the details were vague, except its promise of a 1,354% return in the first month.
+All the details were vague, except its promise of a 1,354% return on investment in the first month.

 This alone makes it almost certain that it’s an ICO scam.
-No legitimate ICO will ever guarantee a return.
+No legitimate ICO will ever guarantee a return on investment.

-Despite that, it managed to raise over $15 million from unsuspecting traders afraid of missing out on the next big thing.
+Despite that, it managed to raise over US$15 million from unsuspecting investors afraid of missing out on the next big thing.

-You can still find its website here, although you probably won’t be able to make a purchase even if you wanted to.
+You can still find its website here, although you probably won’t be able to make an investment even if you wanted to.
 Its accounts have been frozen by the US Security and Exchange Commission (SEC), and its creator charged with illegally profiting from defrauding customers.

-Look for signs of a scam, and indications that it might not be a very successful purchase.
+Look for signs of a scam, and indications that it might not be a very successful investment.